 - The global e-learning market is expected to reach $238 billion by 2024, according to Arizton.

 - Augmented Reality and Virtual Reality technologies will be one of the biggest innovators of the industry during this decade

 Online Classes vs Traditional Classes Statistics

 - The number of students studying on a campus has dropped by almost one million (931,317) between 2012 and 2015, according to Digital Learning Compass.

-- In 2015, more than one in four US higher education students (29.7 percent) took at least one distance education course, according to Digital Learning Compass.
+- In 2015, more than 1 in 4 US higher education students (29.7%) took at least one distance education course, according to Digital Learning Compass.

 - From fall 2016 to fall 2017, overall US postsecondary enrollment dropped by almost 90,000, nearly half a percentage point, according to the National Center for Education.